TeamCooliest/CooliestModel/src/CFD/README.md

 # 7. heatedplate3

-rhoPimpleFoam, moved from externalHeatFlux... to atmTurbulentHeatFluxTemperature (boundary condition)
+rhoPimpleFoam, moved from externalHeatFlux... to fixedGradient (boundary condition)